dear6730/cp630-project/project_report.md

 <a href="http://localhost:8080/imad-web/imad-ui/dist/index.html" target="_blank">http://localhost:8080/imad-web/imad-ui/dist/index.html</a>

-**Note:** In order to see the IMAD app in action, the analytical data must be created from the raw transactional data.
+**Note:** In order to see the IMAD web application in action, the analytical data must be created from the raw transactional data.

 ![IMAD UI with Mock data loaded (before analytical data generated)](images/R0-1_mock_data_execution.png){width=70%}